SouthGreenPlatform/genoring/README.md

 ### Known issues

-- ARM support is not fully functional yet.
 - For Windows platform support, exposed GenoRing volumes are disabled.
 Due to a large amount of files generated, it often crashes Docker Desktop and prevents GenoRing from functionning.
 Since named Docker volumes can still be accessed through Docker Desktop, having those also shared as local files in local file system is not necessary and is automatically disabled.
-To force the use of such exposed volumes on Windows system (and face associated issues), you can however use the flag "--no-exposed-volumes=0".
-And in reverse, you can disable the use of exposed volumes on local file system using "--no-exposed-volumes" on any system.
+To force the use of such exposed volumes on Windows system (and face associated issues), you can however use the flag `--no-exposed-volumes=0` or `--exposed-volumes`.
+And in reverse, you can disable the use of exposed volumes on local file system using `--no-exposed-volumes` on any system.
+  Note: it is also possible to export/import Docker volumes using GenoRing
+  commands:
+  - to list volumes: `./genoring.pl volumes`
+  - to export: `./genoring.pl exportvol <volume> [ARCHIVE.tar.gz]`
+  - to import: `./genoring.pl importvol <volume> <ARCHIVE.tar.gz | DIRECTORY>`
+- For Mac platform support, exposed GenoRing volumes are disabled.
+Unlike Windows platform, the file system problem comes form user permissions.
+On Mac, Docker Desktop runs itself in a virtual machine that uses a different UID and GID that cannot be mapped into containers.
+Therefore, exposed files have permissions that become problematic when inside a container.
+  Note: like Windows users, Mac users may access container volume files using alternative ways (Docker Desktop or GenoRing volume commands above).

 ### Report